 The Gold Inca Snail is a freshwater aquarium snail often found in pet stores these days.
 A Gold Inca Snail color is deep yellow and gold with a creamy white body, head and foot.
 A Gold Inca Snail has several orange dots sprinkled across it head just above and around its mouth.
 Orange dashes appear on its siphon and orange rings appear around its eyes.
-Its creamy white and orange color combination, combined with its yellow-gold shell, can really stand out in an aquarium with rich green plants and a black substrate and black background.
+Its creamy white and orange color combination, combined with its yellow-gold shell, can really stand out in an aquarium.
+Especially in tanks with rich green plants, a black substrate and a black background.

 When Buying a Gold Inca Snail

 There may be inconsistencies with names from store to store.
 These snails can also be sold as a Gold Mystery Snail, a Golden Mystery Snail, a Golden Inca Snail, a Golden Snail, a Yellow Snail, an Inca Snail or by some other name.
 And as with all aquarium purchases, avoid buying Inca Snails from a tank with dead or dying inhabitants.
 Tanks such as these may indicate poor conditions or diseases, and its better to avoid all of that as opposed to getting involved with it.